Neil Maskell: Television

 Maskell's first television appearance was in 1991 in the ITV police drama The Bill.
 Between 1992 and 2002, he made a further five appearances on the show, portraying a different character each time.
 He has had one-off roles in a number of other popular British serial dramas such as Casualty, London's Burning, Soldier Soldier.
 His most regular television roles have been in the 2005 comedy series Mike Bassett: Manager, in the comedy sketch show The Wrong Door, and in the 2013–2014 thriller drama action series Utopia.
 Since 2015, he has been a series regular in sci-fi thriller Humans.
 In 2019 Maskell played prime minister Winston Churchill in the series finale of Peaky Blinders.

 Between 2018 and 2020 he played the recurring character Winkle in the BBC One sitcom King Gary, friend and employee of the titular character played by Tom Davis.
 Maskell has previously worked with Davis in Murder in Successville (where he played Frankie Boyle in one episode),The Warm-Up Guy and The Morgana Show.

 In 2022, Maskell played Detective Inspector Brent Hyatt in the ITV drama, Litvinenko, detailing the final days and subsequent murder investigation into the death of Russian defector Alexander Litvinenko.

 In 2023, Maskell played a terrorist in the Apple TV+ aircraft thriller series Hijack, alongside Idris Elba and Eve Myles.
+In 2026, he plays DI Keith Pedder in the Netflix true crime drama miniseries The Witness.